dangnelson/WATERBEAR-Shed/README.md

 ## Goals

-Here are some goals we're working towards:
+Here are some goals we're working towards with this design:

 * Plastic-free
 * Paint-free
-* Compostable / Recyclable construction.
+* Compostable / Recyclable.
-* Off-grid solar power.
+* Off-grid Solar Power.

 ## Supplies Lists